rrovetto/Astronomical-Environment-Ontology/README.md

 - This and related works by the author have been ideas for a PhD topic since 2011.
 If you are a professor with a PhD student vacancy and are interested in this, please contact rrovetto[at]terpalum.umd.edu

+## Warranty
+No warranty.
+Presented "AS IS".
+Author and copyright holder is not liable.
+All content, work and products are subject to revision.
+No claims to completeness.

 ## Copyright
-(c) 2018-2020, Robert John Rovetto.
-All rights reserved.
+© 2018-2021, Robert John Rovetto.
+All right reserved.
+Not authorized for commercial use unless explicitly negotiated with the author.
+Citation/attribution required.